-- 1. The Bonds have been legally issued and constitute valid special obligations of the County, both principal thereof and interest thereon being payable solely out of a special fund of the County known as the "Water Quality Revenue Bond Account" (the "Bond Fund"), except to the extent that the enforcement of the rights and remedies of the owners of the Bonds may be limited by laws relating to bankruptcy, reorganization, insolvency, moratorium or other similar laws of general application affecting the rights of creditors, by the application of equitable principles and the exercise of judicial discretion. - 2.
-The County has irrevocably bound itself to set aside and pay into the Bond Fund and accounts therein out of Revenue of the System amounts sufficient to pay the principal of and interest on the Bonds as the same become due. - 3.
+- 2. The County has irrevocably bound itself to set aside and pay into the Bond Fund and accounts therein out of Revenue of the System amounts sufficient to pay the principal of and interest on the Bonds as the same become due. - 3.
 The County has pledged that the payments to be made from Revenue of the System into the Bond Fund and accounts therein shall have a lien and charge on Revenue of the System superior to all other charges of any kind or nature except Operating and Maintenance Expenses, and equal in rank to the lien and charge upon Revenue of the System of the amounts required to pay and secure the payment of the principal of and interest on the outstanding Parity Bonds and any Future Parity Bonds.
 The County has reserved the right to issue Future Parity Bonds on the terms set forth in the Bond Ordinance. - 4.
-Interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
+Interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, interest on the Bonds is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on certain corporations.
 The opinion set forth in the preceding sentence is subject to the condition that the County comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
 The County has covenanted to comply with all applicable requirements.
-Failure to comply with certain of such covenants may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.
+Failure to comply with certain of such requirements may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.